One of my advertising agency business development clients asked me today if cold calling was better than doing nothing.

 As pointed out earlier, a ‘nerve-racking’ element of outbound marketing is the cold call.
 I prefer to call it / make it warm calling.

 Just the mere mention of cold calling strikes fear in the hearts of the most accomplished advertising agency CEO’s and business development directors.
 Let’s face it, who really likes to pick up the phone to call a stranger and ask them for something… like their advertising or design account?
 Um, chances are rather good that it’s not you.

-Please note, I am not telling you that the strategic use of social media coupled with targeted content delivery won’t deliver incoming leads.
-I am just saying that inbound alone is a bit too passive for most aggressive (in the good way to be aggressive) sales programs.
+Please note, I am not telling you that a refined agency positioning plus the strategic use of social media coupled with targeted insight-driven content marketing won’t deliver incoming leads.
+I am just saying that inbound alone is a bit too passive for most aggressive (in a good way to be aggressive) sales programs.

 I call it warm calling because you are not going to create a list of total strangers and just start hammering away.
-Like every thing else you do in your business development plan, warm calling is an integral component in a master plan.
+Like everything else you do in your business development plan, warm calling is an integral component in a master plan.

-Email: For example, you have sent the prospect focused emails over a period of time.
+Use email: For example, you have sent the prospect focused emails over a period of time.
 I am a fan of sending one email per month that delivers one smart idea that delivers value to the prospect.
 Your tracking has shown that the prospect has opened up your email and, hopefully, clicked through to your website.

-White Paper: Like the email, you have sent the prospect some form of brilliant strategic thinking via paper.
+Deliver white Papers: Crazy!!!
+Use snail mail, you have sent the prospect some form of brilliant strategic thinking via paper.
 I like paper.
 Paper is so rare these days that getting paper in the mail feels like Christmas.

 I could go on, but you get the idea.